Golf Tutorials

 Why Your Official Handicap Isn't a Fixed Number

 First things first, let's clear up a common point of confusion.
 The official number you maintain isn't technically your handicap, it's your Handicap Index.
-Think of your Index as a portable measure of your playing ability, like your golf apgtitude boiled down to a single number.
+Think of your Index as a portable measure of your playing ability, like your golf aptitude boiled down to a single number.
 It represents your potential score relative to par on a course of standard, average difficulty.

 But here’s the thing: almost no golf course is perfectly "average."
 Some are shorter with wide-open fairways, while others are long, narrow brutes littered with hazards.
 Your Handicap Index is the starting point, and it’s then converted into a Course Handicap for the specific course and tees you're playing that day.
 The Course Handicap is the actual number of strokes you'll receive, leveling the playing field so that a 15-handicapper from an easy course and a 15-handicapper from a tough one can compete fairly on neutral ground.